Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: What is a Bayesian Neural Network?

-In practice, the distribution $p(\vec{y}|\vec{x}, D)$ is sampled indirectly using Equation \ref{eq:samplingforward}. $\vec{\theta}$ is sampled from the variational distribution $q_{\vec{\phi}}(\vec{\theta})$ or uniformly in $\Theta$.
-The final prediction is summarized by a few statistics computed using a Monte-carlo approach (Fig.~\ref{fig:workflow}c).
+In practice, $p(\vec{y}|\vec{x}, D)$ is sampled indirectly using Equation \eqref{eq:samplingforward}.
+The final prediction can be summarized by statistics computed using a Monte Carlo approach (Figure~\ref{fig:workflow}c).
+A large set of weights $\vec{\theta}_i$ is sampled from the posterior and used to compute a series of possible outputs $\vec{y}_i$, as shown in Algorithm~\ref{alg:BNN_inf}, which corresponds to samples from the marginal.

+In Algorithm~\ref{alg:BNN_inf}, $Y$ is a set of samples from $p(\vec{y}|\vec{x}, D)$ and $\Theta$ a collection of samples from $p(\vec{\theta}|D)$.
+Usually, aggregates are computed on those samples to summarize the uncertainty of the BNN and obtain an estimator for the output $\vec{y}$.
+This estimator is denoted by $\vec{\hat{y}}$.

-To summarize the predictions of a BNN used to perform \textbf{regression}, the usual procedure is to perform model averaging \cite{gal2015bayesian}:
+When performing \textbf{regression}, the procedure that is usually used to summarize the predictions of a BNN is model averaging \cite{gal2015bayesian}:

 This approach is so common in ensemble learning that it is sometimes called ensembling.
 To quantify uncertainty, the covariance matrix can be computed as follows: